KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 3. Typo: Found `Magic Mirror` in file `MMM-COVID19-AMPEL.js`: Replace it with `MagicMirror²`.
 4. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
 5. Recommendation: Found `'node-fetch'` in file `node_helper.js`: Replace it with built-in fetch.
+6. Recommendation: Found `'needle'` in file `node_helper.js`: Replace it with built-in fetch.
-6. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
+7. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
+8. Recommendation: Found `"needle"` in file `package.json`: Replace it with built-in fetch.
-7. Recommendation: No ESLint configuration was found.
+9. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-CracowMPK by wkra](https://github.com/wkra/MMM-CracowMPK)